abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/E2T3S13i.png)

-1. From the execute tab, Verify the **outcome** of the manual testing.
+1. From the execute tab, verify the **outcome** of the manual testing.
 The outcome will be in a **Passed** state if the web app worked as expected and vice versa.

    ![](media/E2T3S14.png)